dalishi/DesaySV-DL/README.md

 $ sudo apt-get install python-dev python-numpy
 ```

-5. Complile Caffe using CMake
+5. Complile Caffe using CMake (Recommended)

 If you don't have `git` and `CMake` in your system, install them first
 ```shell